katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 Before typing the full command it might be worth having a look at the options passed with it.
 For a more complete listing of options, see [the official Docker documentation](https://docs.docker.com/engine/reference/commandline/container_run/) on the ```run``` command or simply type ```docker run --help```.

-To start a CMS open data container from a docker image and open it in a bash shell, one would need only type
+To start a container from a specific docker image and open it in a bash shell, one would need to only type

 ~~~
 docker run -it <image-name> /bin/bash

 ~~~
-{: .language-bash}
+{: .bash}

 The ```-it``` (or ```-i```) option means to start the container in interactive mode.